markookram/Chat-room/README.md

 **Presentation**

 Uses AspNetCore MVC Web project as an delivery in combination with Javascript.
+Start-up component.

 *ChatRoomController*